jaroslawjanas/llmw-green-blocks/README.md

 This will:
 1. Use the default model (or facebook/opt-125m if none set)
-2. Choose a random essay from the [essays-with-instructions](https://huggingface.co/datasets/ChristophSchuhmann/essays-with-instructions) dataset
+2. Choose a random essay from the [essays-with-instructions](https://huggingface.co/datasets/ChristophSchuhmann/essags-with-instructions) dataset
 3. Generate 100 tokens with watermarking
-4. Show statistics about green vs. red token selection
+4. Show statistics about green vs. red token selection, including a detailed timing summary

 Advanced options: